By 10 min read Last Updated: 18. March 2025

 But what is electronic invoicing and why should you consider it?

-In this blog post, we'll dive into the world of electronic invoicing, explore the key benefits and challenges, and guide you through the process of getting started with electronic invoicing.
+In this blog post, we'll delve into the world of electronic invoicing, explore the key benefits and challenges, and guide you through the process of getting started with electronic invoicing.

-As an invoicing service for self-employed and entrepreneurs, we've gathered everything you need to know.
+As invoicing service for the self-employed and entrepreneurs, we've gathered everything you need to know.

 What is an electronic invoice?

 An electronic invoice is a digital version of the traditional paper invoice.
-This type of invoice is prepared, sent and received electronically through various software solutions designed to automate and simplify the invoicing process.
-An electronic invoice contains the same information as a paper invoice, including the invoice number, date, payment terms, and details of the products or services billed.
+This type of invoice is created, sent, and received electronically through various software solutions designed to automate and simplify the invoicing process.
+An electronic invoice contains the same information as a paper invoice, including the invoice number, date, payment terms, and details of the products or services invoiced.

 The difference between an electronic invoice and a paper invoice lies in the way it is processed.
-Electronic invoices are created and sent through digital systems, making them faster and more reliable.
-They can also be easily integrated with accounting systems, making it easier to keep track of finances and avoid errors that often occur with manual entry.
+Electronic invoices are prepared and sent through digital systems, making them faster and more reliable.
+In addition, they can be easily integrated with accounting systems, making it easier to keep track of finances and avoid errors that often occur with manual entry.

 You can also find our free invoice template here.